By Julie Tomascik

 Any day of the week.
 Any meal.
 Any time.
 Tacos are one of the foods that trump the dinner plate in Texas.

 And even more so on Taco Tuesday.
+But any day is a good day for tacos.

 Did you know?
 You can’t have tacos without Texas farmers and ranchers.
 The ingredients that make tacos tasty get their start on farms and ranches just like the ones in the Lone Star State.